-Repetitive Loss Area (RLA) #20 is located on the southeast bank of Joe Creek, along S. Birmingham Ave. and S. Birmingham Pl., and from E. 57th Pl. south to just beyond E. 59th St., as shown in the map below.
-There are 15 single-family residences and one repetitive loss property in the RLA, all of them in the original Joe Creek floodplain.
-The homes were constructed from 1956 through 1959, with a more recent home built in 1973.
-All are upscale, ranch-style, masonry brick structures in very good condition.
-Between 1979 and 1993 storm sewer backup and overland flow in the neighborhood generated five claims totaling \$20,800.
-The individual claims were for \$5,055 (1979), \$518 (1980), \$6,567 (1984), \$2,000 (1984) and 6,660 (1994).
-Four of the claims (those for 1979, 1980, 1984 and 1994) were for a single residence-the local repetitive loss property.
-This structure is slab-on-grade on relatively flat ground with essentially 0 inches of elevation and inadequate storm sewer capacity in the immediate area.
-The other property in RLA 20 with a flood claim is also slab-on-grade.
+Repetitive Loss Area (RLA) #23 is located on the northwest bank of Joe Creek, from E. 55th Pl. in the north to Joe Creek in the south, and from Atlanta Ave. in the west to Delaware Ct. in the east.
+There are 53 single-family residences, including two repetitive loss properties in the RLA, most of them in the original Joe Creek floodplain.
+The homes were built from 1955 through 1960 and are upscale, ranch-style, masonry brick structures in good to very good condition.
+Between 1979 and 1994 street flooding, storm sewer backup and overland flow in the neighborhood generated 24 claims totaling \$57,281. followed by two later claims in 2009 and 2010 for \$4,453.
+The individual claims averaged about \$2,400.
+Four of the claims (in 1979 and 1980, and in 2009 and 2010) were for the area's two Repetitive Loss properties.
 Since channel modifications were completed by the US Army Corps of Engineers in the 1980s, the only recent reported overbank flooding along Joe Creek was in 1984.
 The channelization project removed this area from FEMA's Special Flood Hazard Area (SFHA) and the City of Tulsa's Regulatory Floodplain (TRFP).
-What flooding remains is due to sewer backup, inadequate drainage in the generally level terrain, and homeowner landscape modifications.
+What flooding remains is largely due to inadequate storm drainage in the generally level terrain, overland flow and homeowner landscape modifications.